MileHacker Logo

 Self-Driving & Road Conditions

 A personal automobile or rental car forms the most practical way to explore the The Green mountains range.
-Valid driver'a driver's license and proof of insurance are needed.
-The minimum rental age is 21 (with surcharges for under 25).
-Paved main roads are well-maintained.
+Valid driver'a driving license and proof of insurance are needed.
+The minimum rental age is 21 (with additional fees for under 25).
+Paved main the roads are in good condition-maintained.
 Many scenic rural roads are unpaved (dirt/gravel), requiring caution.

 Driving Safety